 - Robots Meta – shows the index settings you have enabled for crawler instructions

-Hover your mouse over the number indicator in the SEO column to reveal a quick overview of the recommendations SmartCrawl has for that page or post.
+If you move your mouse over the number in the SEO column, SmartCrawl will give you a quick summary of the suggestions it has for that page or post.

-If you prefer these columns don’t show on your screen, they can be toggled On/Off by clicking the Screen Options tab at the top of the WordPress dashboard.
-Simpy tick/untick the coordinating checkboxes.
+If you prefer that these columns don’t show on your screen, they can be toggled on or off by clicking the Screen Options tab at the top of the WordPress dashboard.
+Simply tick or untick the coordinating checkboxes.
 (Don’t forget to hit the Apply button to save your changes.)

 Additional SmartCrawl Settings